Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 ## Remarks

 The kernel binary (XCLBIN) is presently not portable, running on a different machine than the one it was compiled on will cause various exceptions.
-Running on multiple instances of the same kind of compute node works however.
+Running on multiple instances of the same kind of compute node works, however.